yakovliam/RTool/README.md

 # RTool
 Remote administration tool controlled through a web panel.
-Stub/Client built in Java.
+Stub/Client built in Python.

 The goal of this project is to provide a simple and robust framework for managing and monitoring remote computers (cross platform, MacOS, Windows, Linux) using an interactive web panel and stub builder.